 People love talking about themselves and it is not just true for the interviewee but also the interviewer.
-It is human nature to focus more on themselves than others so it makes sense if candidates want to spend the interview talking about everything they have done.
+It is human nature to focus more on ourselves than others so it makes sense if candidates want to spend the entire interview talking about everything they have done.

 Hiring managers have a difficult job.
 It is challenging to listen to multiple candidates talking about their life and career, focusing on the same points.

 People are often unsympathetic to the dilemma of recruiters who sit through monotonous interviews because they think it is part of their job.
 You may be right but it is not going to get you hired.

 Tips for Interview: Effective Tricks for a Successful Job Interview